bioforensics/MicroHapDB/dbbuild/sources/chen2019/README.md

 ### Manual Pre-processing

-The file  `prelim-marker-variants.xslx` is a manually reformatted version of Table 1 from the manuscript.
+The file  `original/prelim-marker-variants.xslx` is a manually reformatted version of Table 1 from the manuscript.
-The file `prelim-allele-freq.xlsx` is a manually reformatted version of the allele frequency table included in the supplementary data (`mmc6.xlsx`).
+The file `original/prelim-allele-freq.xlsx` is a manually reformatted version of the allele frequency table included in the supplementary data (`mmc6.xlsx`).
 Credit goes to Rebecca Mitchell for this work!

 These files were manually exported to TSV format to facilitate subsequent processing.